brainspills/ada-framework/README.md

 #### 2.4.2 Update Action

 For routes that edit a document in a collection, a reserved action name of `update` is available for the controller routing.
 This will update a document from the bound model after it has been validated using the model's schema constraints based on the provided ID (`:id`).
-Set the following values in the route definition (along with the other properties) to enable the controller/update action.The `:id` is a required segment of the route.
+Set the following values in the route definition (along with the other properties) to enable the controller/update action.
+The `:id` is a required segment of the route - it will resolve to the key set as `identifier` in the model if it is set.

     {
       'route': '/<route_name>/:id',